 Common Institute Terms

-Alumna: a female alumnus.
+Alumna: a female graduate.

 Alumnae: plural of alumna, female graduates.

-Institute Communications does not distinguish between male and female graduates, and, therefore, uses the term alumnus for both.
-If the writer is referring to a specific woman who has graduated, then it is appropriate to use the word alumna.
-Do not use the construction alumni/ae.)
 The term alum (a double sulfate of ammonium or a univalent metal, sodium or potassium, and a trivalent metal, aluminum, iron, or chromium) should NEVER be used as a substitute for alumnus.
 Likewise, alums should NEVER be used for the plural form.

 BuzzCard: one word with a capital C.

-Coursework: one word in all cases (Institute preference, as opposed to AP Style).
+Coursework: one word in all cases.

 Eco-Commons: uppercase and hyphenate.